• Posted on

 Optimize Image Files from Your Terminal

-In many times you may find yourself in need for optimzing rapidly a bunch of images in your hands.
-There are handy utility libraries that can help you reduce image sizes with simple commands in the terminal.
+In many times you may need to optimze rapidly a bunch of images at your hands.
+There are handy utilities that can help you reduce image sizes with simple commands in the terminal.
 The following lists some of these tools:

 1. OptiPNG: Advanced PNG Optimizer: